saidake/interview/docs/Algorithms.md

 However, calculating for each index involves a significant amount of repeat computation, resulting in very low performance, we need to minimize the number of passes and avoid redundant calculations.
 ### Dynamic Programming Solution

-Define a two-dimensional array `pa[i][x]` to store the receiver value `x` reached from the initial receiver after $ 2^i $ passings.
+Define a two-dimensional array `pa[i][x]` to store the receiver value `x` reached from the initial receiver after $2^i$ passes.
 Initially, `pa[0][x]` is simply the direct receiver of `x`.

-Similarly, define a two-dimensional array `sum[i][x]` to store the cumulative sum of receiver values when making $ 2^i $ passings from receiver `x`.
+Similarly, define a two-dimensional array `sum[i][x]` to store the cumulative sum of receiver values when making $2^i$ passes from receiver `x`.
 `sum[0][x]` is simply the receiver value at `receiver[x]`, as it represents a single passing.

-We can pass the ball to a distant receiver by skipping $ 2^n $ passings, instead of passing to the next receiver, as we have stored the cumulative sums for each passing from from each receiver.
+We can pass the ball to a distant receiver by skipping $2^n$ passes, instead of passing to the next receiver, as we have stored the cumulative sums for each passing from each receiver.

 #### Precomputation Process
 Since each passing distance doubles the previous one,